PaulCombal/appack-cli/README.md

 [Technical documentation](./assets/doc/DOCUMENTATION.md)

-⚠️ This has only been tested on XFCE.
+⚠️ This has only been tested on a few desktops.
 Feedback is welcome!

 ## Installation